nicopap/cuicui/Readme.md

 Layouts are generally backed by a tree,
-[`taffy`]'s implementation of Flexbox internally uses a [`slotmap`]. cuicui uses the ECS, which is basically a slotmap.
+[`taffy`]'s implementation of Flexbox internally uses a [`slotmap`]. cuicui uses the ECS, which is basically a faster slotmap.

 Also, cuicui's layouting system relinquishes control to give more power to users.
 Meaning that you can tell cuicui to not manage UI entities `Transform` and instead chose yourself to build the UI based on what info cuicui gives you.

+### Limitations

+cuicui layout returns postion as offset from parent, which may not be useful if you do not use bevy's transform hierarchy.
+This also locks you into using bevy hierarchy for your Ui.

 ## Usage